Swiss VAT: the essentials

 This statement must be made quarterly.

-Example calculation :
+Example of effective method calculation

 Remarks :